 Join us for eleven days in beautiful Rocky Mountain National Park!

 Rocky Mountains, Colorado

 Would you like to use Bible stories to communicate the story of Jesus more effectively to others?

-Spend 10 days camping and hiking with 24 college students in the Rocky Mountain National Park while you learn how to connect with people the way Jesus did – through stories!
+Spend time camping and hiking with 24 college students in Rocky Mountain National Park while you learn how to connect with people the way Jesus did – through stories!

-You will spend your mornings and evenings engaging with God as you explore his Word through a set of Bible stories from the life of Christ.
-In the afternoons, you’ll hit the trails and share the stories you learned with fellow hikers.
-While in the evenings, you will enjoy campfires and s’mores under the stars!
+You will spend time each day engaging with God as you explore His Word through a set of oral Bible stories from the life of Christ.
+Then hit the trails, sharing the stories you learned with fellow hikers.
+In the evenings, you will enjoy campfires and s’mores under the stars!

 We will be tent camping in Rocky Mountain National Park.
 You don’t have to be an athlete to participate, but you should be able to hike for a couple of hours in the mountains.
-Hiking options include everything from an easy stroll around Bear Lake, to the short-but-strenuous hike to the top of Alpine Ridge (just over 12,000 feet) where the elk herds hang out, or to a long hike to crystal clear, boulder-strewn Sky Pond, just below the tree line.
-We won’t have any overnight backpacking, but lots of day hiking!
+Hiking options include everything from an easy stroll around Bear Lake, to a strenuous hike to the top of Alpine Ridge where elk herds hang out (just over 12,000 feet), to a long hike to crystal clear, boulder-strewn Sky Pond, just below the tree line.

-We’ll provide the tents and the campfires and the meals, but you’ll need to bring your own sleeping bag, pillow, and camping pad (or your hammock if you want to sleep between the trees!)
-See the packing list in the FAQ section.
+We’ll provide the tents and the meals, but you’ll need to bring your own sleeping bag, pillow, and camping pad.
 Round trip shuttle service between Denver International Airport and the park is included, but the cost of transportation to Denver is additional.